 4) Establish your optimal strategy

-If, on the other hand, the narcissistic parent remains around, you need to a strategy for managing your emotions and dealing with them.
+If, on the other hand, the narcissistic parent remains around, you need to a strategy for managing your emotions and dealing effectively with them.
+Without getting sucked into their endless mind games.

 First off, you have to understand their strategy.
 It likely has 3 strands to it,

-- a) to harm you as much as possible,
+- To harm you as much as possible.

-- b) to use your child against you and, if possible, alienate your child from you and
+- To use your child against you and, if possible, alienate your child from you.

-- c) to look like The Good Parent in the eyes of an easily persuadable audience.
+- To look like The Good Parent in the eyes of an easily persuadable audience.

 Your strategy for dealing with this level of appalling behaviour has to be four-pronged.
 You have to,

-- a) Refuse to let their behaviour get to you.
+- Refuse to let their behaviour get to you.

-- b) Focus on doing your best for your child.
+- Keep your focus on doing your best for your child.

-- c) Make your contact with the narcissistic parent as effective – in your terms – as it possibly can be.
+- Make your contact with the narcissistic parent as successful as possible – in terms of getting the best possible outcome for your children, at all times.

-- d) Invest in getting your own life back on track.
+- Invest in getting your own life back on track.

 Above all, you need to radically revise your view of your ex.